todar/VBA-Style-Guide/README.md

 ## Design

   Functions should be as small as possible designed to resusable.
 This means they should be very readable.

-  Declarations should be made where the variables are needed.
-Notice `Dim Index as Long` is declared right before the loop.
-This makes it easier to read, debug, and refactor if need be.
+There should not be giant procedures.
+Anytime there is a section of code that is seperated by a giant comment block, ask yourself if this needs to get extracted into it's own function.

   **[⬆ back to top](#table-of-contents)**